 Summary

-Proposal to Fisheries New Zealand for funding to develop improved methods for estimating scaled length and age composition for New Zealand fish stocks from length and age-length data.
+Proposal to Fisheries New Zealand for funding to develop improved methods for estimating scaled length and age compositions for New Zealand fish stocks from length composition and paired age-length data.

 Age composition data from commercial and recreational fisheries are an important input for informing assessments of fish stocks.

-Improved methods of estimation would help reduce costs, reduce uncertainty, and allow for the use of previously unused age and length data in assessments and analyses.
+Improved methods of estimation could help reduce costs, reduce uncertainty, and allow for the use of previously unused length and age data in stock assessments and other analyses.

-Newly developed methods for modelling models of length frequency and age-length data will
+Newly developed methods for modelling length composition and paired age-length data will:

-provide improved estimates of length and age composition data for New Zealand fish stocks, accounting for strata with low levels of length and/or otolith sampling, spatial-temporal variability in age and length, and within-season growth effects.
+provide improved estimates of length and age composition data for New Zealand fish stocks and reducing uncertainty, accounting for strata with low levels of length and/or otolith sampling, spatial-temporal variability in age and length, and within-season growth effects.

-Improved sampling efficiency, either allowing for a lower cost for collecting and reading otoliths and reducing uncertainty, as well as giving efficient age composition estimates for stocks and years not previously available.
+Improved sampling efficiency, allowing for a lower cost for collecting and reading otoliths, the use of data sampled throughout the year, as well as giving efficient age composition estimates for stocks and years not previously available.

-This project will develop an integrated method to estimate scaled length and age frequency distributions to account for various covariates (month, year, spatial changes) and compare the standard method (i.e., Catch-at-age and CALA), and compare using case studies with selected New Zealand stocks.
+This project will develop an integrated method to estimate scaled length and age frequency distributions to account for various covariates (month, year, spatial changes) and compare it to the standard method (i.e., Catch-at-age and CALA) using case studies with selected New Zealand stocks.

 Objectives